webis-de/small-text/README.md

 ## News

+**Version 2.0.0 dev4** ([v2.0.0.dev4][changelog_2.0.0dev4]) - May 23rd, 2026
+  - This is a development release with the most changes so far.
+You can consider it an alpha release, which does not guarantee you stable interfaces yet, but is otherwise ready to use.
+  - Version 2.0.0 offers refined interfaces, new query strategies, improved classifiers, and new functionality such as vector indices.
+See the [changelog][changelog_2.0.0dev4] for a full list of changes.

 **Community Survey** - March 8th, 2026
   - How is active learning used in NLP today?
 Our EACL 2026 paper, "[Reassessing Active Learning Adoption in Contemporary NLP: A Community Survey](https://arxiv.org/abs/2503.09701v4)", investigates this question and presents new insights into its contemporary use.

-**Version 2.0.0 dev3** ([v2.0.0.dev3][changelog_2.0.0dev3]) - August 17th, 2025
-  - This is a development release with the most changes so far.
-You can consider it an alpha release, which does not guarantee you stable interfaces yet, but is otherwise ready to use.
-  - Version 2.0.0 offers refined interfaces, new query strategies, improved classifiers, and new functionality such as vector indices.
-See the [changelog][changelog_2.0.0dev3] for a full list of changes.

 **Version 1.4.1** ([v1.4.1][changelog_1.4.1]) - August 18th, 2024
   - Bugfix release.